 get the solution up and running.

-The Getting Started Guide must be hosted on the partner's website - not a linked PDF or document.
+The Getting Started Guide must be hosted on your own website - not included as a linked PDF or document.

 |Additional Documentation||Any additional documentation - like user guides, drivers, architecture diagrams, etc. - should be linked here.||Example|